|A Jacquard Loom|

 |A Bouchon Loom|

-Punched cards were also used by Herman Hollerith to input data to his tabulating machines.
-These devices were another important milestone in the development of modern computers.
+Punched cards were also used by Herman Hollerith to input US Census data to his tabulating machines.
+Hollerith's contribution was to use punched cards to store data as well as programs.
+This was another important milestone in the development of modern computers.

 Essinger, J., 2007.
 Jacquard's Web: How a Hand-loom Led to the Birth of the Information Age New Ed., Oxford University Press.